Electrician Gloves

 These few glove tips will help you make the best choice in electrician gloves;

-• Date Stamps – According to the (OSHA) Occupational Safety and Health Administration, gloves need to be tested periodically before they can be placed into service.
-Therefore they will have a form of production code or date that will indicate the testing times and what they were tested for.
+• Date Stamps – According to the Occupational Safety and Health Administration, gloves must be tested periodically before being placed into service.
+Therefore, they will have a production code or date to indicate the testing times and what they were tested for.
 Gloves have a certain period that can still be used after these tests.
-If this period is elapsed, then they may need to be re-tested.
+If this period has elapsed, then they may need to be re-tested.

 Features of a Good Electrician Glove